Medical expert of the article

 Preventive measures are necessary, first of all, during preparation for pregnancy and at the stage of conception.
 Primary prevention of uterine hypoplasia may include the following measures:

-- Full nutrition of a woman during the childbearing period, providing the female body with all the necessary vitamins and minerals, taking food supplements recommended by a doctor.
+- Proper nutrition for women during the reproductive period, providing the female body with all the necessary vitamins and microelements, taking dietary supplements recommended by the doctor.

-- Avoiding smoking and drinking alcohol, both during the planning phase and during pregnancy.
+- Avoid smoking and drinking alcohol, both at the planning stage and during pregnancy.
 You should also beware of harmful foods and drinks.

-- Prevention of exposure to the female body of hazardous substances - in particular, heavy metals, pesticides, certain medicines.
+- Preventing exposure of the female body to hazardous substances, in particular heavy metals, pesticides, and certain medications.

-- Timely prevention of infectious diseases, vaccination (for example, rubella vaccine can be administered at least 4 weeks before pregnancy to those patients who have not been previously vaccinated and did not suffer from rubella in childhood).
+- Timely prevention of infectious diseases, vaccination (for example, the rubella vaccine can be administered at least 4 weeks before pregnancy to those patients who have not been previously vaccinated and have not had rubella in childhood).

-It is necessary to take care of the health of the entire reproductive system of a girl from the moment of her birth.
-It is advisable to show the child to a doctor - a pediatric gynecologist already in infancy.
-This is necessary in order for the specialist to assess the development of the baby's genitals.
+It is necessary to take care of the health of the girl's entire reproductive system from the moment of her birth.
+It is advisable to show the child to a doctor - a pediatric gynecologist - already in infancy.
+This is necessary so that the specialist can assess the development of the baby's genitals.

-Both in early childhood and at subsequent age stages, the child should be protected from stress, ensure normal nutrition, observe hygiene, and prevent infectious and inflammatory diseases.
+Both in early childhood and at subsequent age stages, the child should be protected from stress, provided with normal nutrition, maintain hygiene, and prevent infectious and inflammatory diseases.

-In a very important age period - adolescence, starting from about 11 years old, the girl must be especially carefully protected from infectious pathologies, and especially from viral ones.
-It is necessary to eliminate all possible foci of infection in the body - for example, caries, chronic tonsillitis, etc.
+In a very important age period – adolescence, starting from about 11 years old, a girl needs to be especially carefully protected from infectious pathologies, and especially from viral ones.
+It is necessary to eliminate all possible sources of infection in the body – for example, caries, chronic tonsillitis, etc.

-Explanatory work with children plays a very important role: it is important to explain to the child why smoking, alcohol consumption, the use of narcotic and toxic substances are harmful.
+Explanatory work with children plays a very important role: it is important to explain to the child why smoking, drinking alcohol, using drugs and toxic substances are harmful.
 These factors cause great harm to the child's body, since they have gonadotoxicity.

-Regular lack of sleep, starvation, early onset of sexual activity, psycho-emotional overload have a negative impact on the development of the female reproductive system as a whole.
+Regular lack of sleep, fasting, early onset of sexual activity, and psycho-emotional overload have a negative impact on the development of the female reproductive system as a whole.

 Forecast

-If uterine hypoplasia is caused by disorders of the endocrine system, then timely treatment may be effective.
-But the severe form of a congenital defect does not lend itself to correction, and the probability of getting pregnant in a woman is practically reduced to zero.
-[21]
+If uterine hypoplasia is caused by disorders of the endocrine system, then timely treatment can be effective.
+However, a severe form of congenital defect cannot be corrected, and the probability of a woman becoming pregnant is practically reduced to zero. [ 21 ]

-Treatment with a relatively small degree of hypoplasia is long-term, but the prognosis is often favorable: many women manage to safely endure and give birth to a long-awaited baby.
+Treatment for a relatively small degree of hypoplasia is long-term, but the prognosis is often favorable: many women manage to successfully carry and give birth to a long-awaited baby.

-It is important to understand that patients immediately need to tune in to long-term therapy with strict adherence to all medical prescriptions.
-The result of this treatment depends on the degree of the anomaly and on the reasons for its occurrence.
-Uterine hypoplasia is far from always completely cured.
+It is important to understand that patients must immediately prepare for long-term therapy with strict adherence to all medical prescriptions.
+The outcome of this treatment depends on the degree of the anomaly and the reasons for its occurrence.
+Hypoplasia of the uterus is not always completely cured.
 However, doctors often manage to achieve the main desired result: women become pregnant and become mothers.
 The main thing is to find a good specialist who will competently select an approach to treatment.